fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/05_for.md

 - loop body (what is repeated)
 - loop stop condition

-There is a special construct that is intended to use these 2 on the same line, together with initialization which is performed only once, before the loop starts
+There is a special construct that is intended to use these 2 on the same line, together with initialization which is performed only once, before the loop starts.

 ## the for loop